-- 2.7.1 The asset was marketed with the benefit of a legal pack that included existing tenancy information, title information, EPC and planning documentation.
-The Property was formally launched to the market on Thursday 2nd February with a half page, colour advert in the Estates Gazette (EG).
-The Estates Gazette is an industry trusted source of real estate intelligence with 16,500 paying subscribers and a readership of approximately 120,000 people. - 2.7.2 Also on the 2nd February 2023, Avison Young (AY) sent out a marketing mailshot detailing the opportunity to approximately 800 contacts of the Out of Town Retail and Land and Development teams.
-The mailshot included a link to a bespoke marketing brochure.
-The brochure was circulated to around 50 parties upon request, as well as individuals and organisations who had previously indicated an interest in properties of a similar nature and those, we have had informal conversations with regarding the opportunity prior to launch.
-The property featured again in the EG magazine on the 18th of February, free of charge.
-AY posted the property on Propex and their LinkedIn page to increase traction and market penetration. - 2.7.3 AY recorded approximately 43 parties expressing an initial interest in the opportunity and had requested a copy of the brochure and access to the data room. - 2.7.4 AY arranged for 3 different parties to carry out a formal inspection of the property.
-However, most of the parties inspected the property as customers therefore no formal inspection had to be arranged.
+- 2.13 The asset was marketed with the benefit of a legal pack that included existing tenancy information, title information, EPC and planning documentation.
+The Property was formally launched to the market on Thursday 15th March with a half page, colour advert in the Estates Gazette (EG).
+The Estates Gazette is an industry trusted source of real estate intelligence with 16,500 paying subscribers and a readership of approximately 120,000 people. - 2.14 Also on the 5th March 2023, Avison Young (AY) sent out a marketing mailshot detailing the opportunity to approximately 1000 investor contacts The mailshot included a link to a bespoke marketing brochure.
+The brochure was circulated to around 81 parties upon request, from a mix agents and buyers direct.
+The potential buyers ranged from mainly local private individuals to small family offices, and some owner occupiers, such as Sports Direct.
+2.4 AY also posted the property on Propex and their LinkedIn page to increase traction and market exposure/penetration. - 2.15 AY arranged for a couple of parties to carry out a formal inspection of the property.
+However, most of the parties inspected the property as customers therefore no formal inspection had to be arranged at the initial stage.

-2.8 Bids Received
+Bids Received

-- 2.8.1 8 unconditional bids during the first round of bids, with 5 parties being at quote or above the initial quoting price.
-As expected, offers were received from a range of bidding parties comprising property companies, private individuals, a fund and a housing developer. - 2.8.2 During the best and final round of bids, 4 parties raised their initial bids. - 2.8.3 The preferred bidder is buying the property as an investment with the benefit of the current lease.
+- 2.16 9 unconditional bids during the first round of bids given the number of bids received from reliable parties and 6 parties being at quote or above AY's quoting price.
+As expected, offers were received from a range of bidding parties comprising property companies, private individuals, family offices, and an owner occupier. - 2.17 During the best and final round of bids, 4 parties raised their initial bids. - 2.18 The preferred bidder is buying the property as an investment with the benefit of the current lease.

-2.9 Summary of Proposed Terms
+Summary of Proposed Terms

-2.9.1 Heads of Terms have been agreed as set out in Confidential Appendix 1.
-A legal pack has already been submitted to the bidder and it is anticipated that simultaneous exchange and completion can take place by the end of April 2023.
+2.19 Heads of Terms have been agreed as set out in Confidential Appendix 1.
+The Heads of Terms anticipate exchange within 6 weeks of receipt of the legal pack and completion will take place 2 weeks after exchange of contracts.